 A Herb Garden That Savors of Culinary Creations

 Having a small balcony and then wishing to make a mini garden full of edible herbs cannot go wrong.
 Look at this simple wooden pallet with chalkboard paint.

-Each level should have small holes in their bottom so that water passes through and the wood lasts long without the plants having root rot.
+Each level should have small holes in the bottom so that water passes through and the wood lasts long without the plants having root rot.
 Don’t use wood that has been treated with preservatives.
 After all, you don’t want the chemicals to leach into the tender plants.

 Climbing Plants with a Tropical Vibe

-When privacy matters, and you wish to live with a tropical atmosphere without actually being a tropical destination, this vine garden has its appeal.
-Let the vines grow from plastic pots being supported by an overhead arbor.
+When privacy matters, and you wish to live in a tropical atmosphere without actually being a tropical destination, this vine garden has its appeal.
+Let the vines grow from plastic pots supported by an overhead arbor.
 Allow a bamboo roll to extend across the railing to bring in privacy just like this mini garden.